October 8, 2024

 If the shutters have curtains or drapes or any window coverings, remove them first before taking the shutters out.
 This gives you better access to the shutters while minimizing damage to your window treatments.

-See also How to Secure Shutters on a Concrete House
+See also How to Secure Shutters in High Winds

 Additionally, it is important to note that removing window treatments before removing interior shutters can also help prevent any potential safety hazards.
 If the window treatments are left in place while removing the shutters, they may become tangled or caught, causing them to fall or become damaged.
 By removing them first, you can ensure a safer and more efficient removal process.